5/13/2025

 Greg Weaver

 Thanks, Scott and Jasmine.
-A good question.
-I think you had a little color around our Hercules facility that we announced this morning and the effect on the runway, positive effect on our runway.
+Good question.
+Let me add a little color around our Hercules facility that we announced this morning. and the effect on the runway, positive effect on our runway.
 The facility is broken into four tranches.
 The first will be funded this week upon closing.
 We disclosed that as $15 million.
-The second tranche, available later this year, and then the balance across 2026.
+The second tranche available later this year, and then the balance across 2026.
 I'll break down the runway answer in two steps.
-First on today's cash position gives us runway Q3 of 2026.
+First, on today's cash position, gives us runway in the Q3 of 2026.
 And if you layer on top the optional draws, if we were to draw all of them, it could extend the runway for as much as another year.
-Now, that's more details to be disclosed in the 10Q to follow later today.
+Now, that's more details to be disclosed in the TANQ to follow later today.

 speaker